libretro/docs/docs/guides/roms-playlists-thumbnails.md

 !!!
 Terminology Note: "Game Name"
     The term _Game Name_ refers to the name displayed [within a playlist in RetroArch](#retroarch-playlist-scanner), _not_ to the filename of the underlying file on the computer or device.  _Game Name_ in this document is synonymous with playlist item label, playlist entry, content name, game title.

-- __File & Name__.
-Name a PNG image file with a base filename that matches a game title displayed in a playlist.  _Example_: if the game name is `Q-Bert's Qubes`, the intended image file must be named `Q-Bert's Qubes.png` _(See below for additional flexible name matching options.)_
+- __File & Filename__.
+Name a PNG image file with a base filename that matches a game title displayed in a playlist.  _Example_: if the game name is `Q-Bert's Qubes (USA)`, the intended image file must be named `Q-Bert's Qubes (USA).png` _(See below for additional flexible name matching options.)_
 - __Location.__ Place the PNG in the [correct folder](#thumbnail-folder-paths) for the relevant playlist.
 - __Use a compatible image type.__ In RetroArch versions later than 1.19.1, image formats other than PNG can be enabled (jpg, bmp, tga).
 - __Replace invalid characters.__ The thumbnail's base filename should exactly match the game's title displayed in the playlist with an important exception.
 The characters `` &*/:`<>?\| `` in playlisted game titles must be replaced with `_` in the corresponding thumbnail filename.

-**Flexible name matching.** RetroArch versions 1.17.0 or later will attempt up to 3 different match techniques to associate a playlist item with a [properly located](#thumbnail-folder-paths) thumbnail image file, in the following order:
+**Flexible name matching.** RetroArch versions 1.17.0 or later will attempt up to 3 different match techniques to associate a playlist item with a [properly located](#thumbnail-folder-paths) local thumbnail image file, in the following order:

 1. __ROM file name <-> .png file name match__.
 A ROM file `Q-Bert's Qubes (USA) (1983).a26` would receive the thumbnail `Q-Bert's Qubes (USA) (1983).png` if it exists, regardless of how the game name appears in the RetroArch interface.
 2. __Game name <-> .png file name match__. `Q*Bert's Qubes (USA)` in a playlist would receive the thumbnail `Q_Bert's Qubes (USA).png` if it exists. `*` is an invalid character and must be replaced with `_` in the image filename.
 3. __Short game name <-> .png file name match__.
-Same as method 2, but only up to first round bracket: `Q-Bert's Qubes (USA) (1983) (Parker Brothers) [h]` in a playlist would receive `Q-Bert's Qubes.png` thumbnail if it exists.
+RetroArch looks for a local thumbnail named after a shortened form of the game name ignoring all text starting at the first round bracket, in other words ignoring informational tags like Region etc. `Q-Bert's Qubes (USA) (1983) (Parker Brothers) [h]` in a playlist would receive `Q-Bert's Qubes.png` if that local image file exists.

 ### Thumbnail folder paths
 Thumbnail image files must be stored in subfolders according to this structure: